San Leandro, California: Government

-San Leandro is a charter city with a Mayor-Council-Manager form of government.
+San Leandro is a charter city with a mayor-council-manager form of government.
 The City Manager is Janelle Cameron.
 San Leandro city hall was built in 1939.

-Mayor Juan González III was elected in November 2022, and serves on the City Council with six Council members.
+Mayor Juan González III was elected in November 2022, and serves on the city council with six council members.
 Council members are elected by all voters in the city using instant-runoff voting.
-Council members must reside within the district they represent.
+They must reside within the district they represent.

 Politics

-In 2017, San Leandro had 45,257 registered voters with 26,421 (58.4%) registered as Democrats, 5,271 (11.6%) registered as Republicans, and 11,723 (25.9%) were decline to state voters.
+In 2017, San Leandro had 45,257 registered voters, with 26,421 (58.4%) registered as Democrats, 5,271 (11.6%) registered as Republicans, and 11,723 (25.9%) decline to state voters.

 Education

 San Leandro is home to two school districts: The San Lorenzo Unified School District includes parts of Washington Manor and the San Leandro Unified School District includes most of San Leandro, plus a small part of Oakland.

-A number of students residing in San Leandro attend San Lorenzo Unified School District schools, including Arroyo High School, Washington Manor Middle School and Corvallis Elementary School, due to proximity to the San Leandro/San Lorenzo border.
+A number of students residing in San Leandro attend San Lorenzo Unified School District schools, mostly in the Washington Manor neighborhood, including Arroyo High School, Dayton Elementary School, Washington Manor Middle School and Corvallis Elementary School, due to proximity to the San Leandro/San Lorenzo border.

-The rest of San Leandro is served by San Leandro Unified School District.
+The rest of San Leandro is served by the San Leandro Unified School District.